-2.9.3 Transmitter Operation in FIFO Mode
+2.10.3 Transmitter Operation in FIFO Mode

 The host may fill the transmit FIFO with up to 16 bytes of transmit data.
 The THR empty flag (LSR bit-5) is set whenever the FIFO is empty.
-The THR empty flag can generate a transmit empty interrupt (ISR bit-1) when the FIFO becomes empty.
-The transmit empty interrupt is enabled by IER bit-1.
-The TSR flag (LSR bit-6) is set when TSR/FIFO becomes empty.
+The THR empty flag can generate a transmit empty interrupt (ISR bit-1) when the transmit empty interrupt is enabled by IER bit-1.
+The TSR flag (LSR bit-6) is set when the FIFO and the TSR become empty.